Thylacine: Dying out on Tasmania

 Although the thylacine had died out on mainland Australia, it survived into the 1930s on the island of Tasmania.
 At the time of the first European settlement, the heaviest distributions were in the northeast, northwest and north-midland regions of the state.
-There were an estimated 5,000 at this time.
-They were rarely sighted during this time but slowly began to be credited with numerous attacks on sheep.
+There were an estimated 5,000 at the time.
+They were rarely sighted but slowly began to be credited with numerous attacks on sheep.
 This led to the establishment of bounty schemes in an attempt to control their numbers.
-The Van Diemen's Land Company introduced bounties on the thylacine from as early as 1830, and between 1888 and 1909 the Tasmanian government paid £1 per head for dead adult thylacines and ten shillings for pups.
+The Van Diemen's Land Company introduced bounties on the thylacine from as early as 1830, and between 1888 and 1909, the Tasmanian government paid £1 per head for dead adult thylacines and ten shillings for pups.
 In all, they paid out 2,184 bounties, but it is thought that many more thylacines were killed than were claimed for.
 Its extinction is popularly attributed to these relentless efforts by farmers and bounty hunters.

-It is likely that multiple factors led to its decline and eventual extinction, including competition with wild dogs introduced by European settlers, erosion of its habitat, the concurrent extinction of prey species, and a distemper-like disease that affected many captive specimens at the time.
+Aside from persecution, it is likely that multiple factors rapidly compounded its decline and eventual extinction, including competition with wild dogs introduced by European settlers, erosion of its habitat, already-low genetic diversity, the concurrent extinction or decline of prey species, and a distemper-like disease that affected many captive specimens at the time.
 A study from 2012 suggested that the disease was likely introduced by humans, and that it was also present in the wild population.
 The marsupi-carnivore disease, as it became known, dramatically reduced the lifespan of the animal and greatly increased pup mortality.

 A 1921 photo by Henry Burrell of a thylacine with a chicken was widely distributed and may have helped secure the animal's reputation as a poultry thief.
 The image had been cropped to hide the fact that the animal was in captivity, and analysis by one researcher has concluded that this thylacine was a dead specimen, posed for the camera.
 The photograph may even have involved photo manipulation.